 Anagama Firing Schedule + Registration

-The Spring 2024 Anagama Firing is scheduled for April 26-28, 2024; Unloading on May 4.
+The Spring 2025 Anagama Firing is scheduled for May, 2-4; Unloading on May 10.

 How to Register

 Interest in our anagama firings is high, so participation is determined in advance by a lottery.
-Approximately 2-3 months before our twice-yearly firings, we hold the lottery and alert the participants.
+Approximately 2 months before our twice-yearly firings, we hold the lottery and alert the participants.
 Click the button below to join the lottery.
 Signing up does NOT guarantee you a place in the firing.
 You are just putting your name in the hat.
 You will be notified about the lottery results shortly after the sign-up deadline.
 If you get a spot, you will register and pay the workshop fee at that time.

-The lottery sign-up deadline for the Spring 2024 Firing is March 1, 2024.
+The lottery sign-up deadline for the Spring 2025 Firing is February 28, 2025.

-There are 15 available spaces for the firing, out of 25 total participants (10 are invited seasoned wood-firers: experienced people who have been chosen to help each shift go smoothly, so that everyone will have a fun and safe firing with beautiful pieces to take home).
+There are 15 available spaces for the firing, out of 25 total participants (10 are invited seasoned wood-firers: experienced people who have been chosen to help each shift go smoothly so that everyone will have a fun and safe firing with beautiful pieces to take home).

 If you would like an email reminder before the deadline of each future Anagama lottery, sign up here.